napari/docs/docs/howtos/layers/points.md

 ### Setting point border and face color with features

-Point edge and face colors can be set as a function of a feature in `Points.features`.
+Point border and face colors can be set as a function of a feature in `Points.features`.
 There are two ways that these feature values can be mapped to colors: (1) color cycles and (2) colormaps.